Hematopoietic stem cell transplantation: Autologous

 Autologous HSCT requires the extraction (apheresis) of hematopoietic stem cells (HSCs) from the patient and storage of the harvested cells in a freezer.
 The patient is then treated with high-dose chemotherapy with or without radiotherapy with the intention of eradicating the patient's malignant cell population at the cost of partial or complete bone marrow ablation (destruction of patient's bone marrow's ability to grow new blood cells).
-The patient's own stored stem cells are then transfused into his/her bloodstream, where they replace destroyed tissue and resume the patient's normal blood-cell production.
+The patient's own stored stem cells are then transfused into their bloodstream, where they replace destroyed tissue and resume the patient's normal blood-cell production.
 Autologous transplants have the advantage of lower risk of infection during the immune-compromised portion of the treatment, since the recovery of immune function is rapid.
 Also, the incidence of patients experiencing rejection is very rare (and graft-versus-host disease impossible) due to the donor and recipient being the same individual.
 These advantages have established autologous HSCT as one of the standard second-line treatments for such diseases as lymphoma.

 For other cancers such as acute myeloid leukemia, though, the reduced mortality of the autogenous relative to allogeneic HSCT may be outweighed by an increased likelihood of cancer relapse and related mortality, so the allogeneic treatment may be preferred for those conditions.

 Autologous HSCT is also used as a treatment option for specific autoimmune conditions.
 It has been shown to be an effective treatment for multiple sclerosis in selected patients.
 It is used as a treatment option in cases where 'high-efficacy' treatments have failed, or in patients with aggressive, highly-active disease or other poor prognostic markers.
 The type of autologous HSCT used as a multiple sclerosis treatment is considered relatively safe and the serious adverse events rare.
 Researchers have conducted small studies using nonmyeloablative HSCT as a possible treatment for type 1 diabetes mellitus in children and adults.
 Results have been promising, but As of 2019, speculating whether these experiments will lead to effective treatments for diabetes is premature.